zowe/docs-site/docs/user-guide/mvd-using.md

 With the IP Explorer you can monitor the TCP/IP stacks, view active connections and reserved ports.

 ### MVS Explorer
+Most features of the MVS explorer are now incorporated into the "Editor" plug-in listed above, and the community focuses on future enhancements there, but you can still find the MVS Explorer in a Zowe install and use the features found below.

 Use this application to browse the MVS™ file system by using a high-level qualifier filter.
 With the MVS Explorer, you can complete the following tasks:

   - List the members of partitioned data sets.